DatSwissGuy/marvel-app-frontend/README.md

 For further features, like a (character) visitor counter, a option to "like" / "favorize" characters, a 5-star rating system, a user profile and so on, a backend was added (REST).
 Currently the following backend options are available or work in progress:

 - **Laravel** (+ MySQL) in this [repository](https://github.com/DatSwissGuy/marvel-app-backend).
-- **.NET core** (+ Any Database), currently work in progress, really hard to get into, this will certainly take a while.

 # Additional information